SolomonFoskaay/edao-beginner-dapp-course-quests/Chapter1/Day1.md

 Frontend - this github repo you are reading now is the frontend

-Backend - this is databases, API and more that stores this quests answers and make it available for you to see when request in the frontend.
+Backend - this is databases, API and more that stores this quests answers and make it available for you to see when you requested it via the frontend.

 <hr>